o-lim/generate-ninja/tools/gn/docs/reference.md

       tree in the order that the targets appear in "deps".
    4. All dependent configs from a breadth-first traversal of the dependency tree in the order that the targets appear in "deps".

+  The ordering of flags and defines are as follows:

+   1. All dependent configs from a breadth-first traversal of the dependency tree in the order that the targets appear in "deps".
+   2. Public_configs from a breadth-first traversal of the dependency tree in the order that the targets appear in "deps".
+   3. The configs specified in the target's "configs" list, in order.
+   4. The values specified directly on the target (rather than using a config.

+  On the command-line, the precedence of include dirs and lib dirs is the same as the order specified on the command-line.
+However, for compile flags, the last flag on the command-line takes precedence over all preceding flags.
+Hence, the need for two separate orderings, one for dirs and one for flags and defines, so that values specified directly on the target take precedence over those specified in the target's "configs" list, which take precedence over public configs and all dependent configs.

 ```